Taimkellizy/ArabifyByTaimKellizy/README.md

   - RTL => any fixed right/left — (-5 points for every match no max)
   - Units => any fixed units like px — (-5 points once)

->**Notes:**
-    1. there is no negative score.
-    2. auto-fix is only available for CSS but not for the Units because they are relative to a lot of parameters.
+>**Notes:** 1.
+There is no negative score.
+2. Auto-fix is only available for CSS but not for the Units because they are relative to a lot of parameters.

 ## 📐 How it works (high level)